elastic/kibana/src/server/task_manager/README.md

   error: { message: 'Hrumph!' },

   // Optional, this will be passed into the next run of the task, if
-  // there is one...
+  // this is a recurring task.
   state: {
     anything: 'goes here',
   },
 }
 ```

-If the promise returned by the run function has a cancel method, the cancel method will be called if Kibana determines that the task has timed out.
-The cancel method itself can return a promise, and Kibana will wait for the cancellation before attempting a re-run.
-Tasks that spawn processes or threads (e.g. w/ napajs or similar) can perform cleanup work here.

-As a convenience, Kibana provides a `Cancellable` helper class in the `@kbn/cancellable` package that provides a cancellable promise implementation.
-Any task that resolves a sequence of promises can wrap those in a cancellable call to allow Kibana to cancel the task before all promises have resolved.
-See [packages/kbn-cancellable](../../packages/kbn-cancellable) for details.

 ## Task instances

 The task_manager module will store scheduled task instances in an index.
-This allows recover of failed tasks, coordination across Kibana clusters, etc.
+This allows for recovery of failed tasks, coordination across Kibana clusters, persistence across Kibana reboots, etc.

 The data stored for a task instance looks something like this: